-Advisory: English 42 and English 43, each with a grade of "C" or better, or equivalent, or Assessment Skill Levels R4 and W4.
+Advisory: English 42 and English 43, each with a grade of "C" or better, or equivalent or Assessment Skill Levels R4 and W4; Mathematics 38 with a grade of "C" or better, or equivalent or Assessment Skill Level M30.

-This course provides a comprehensive study of business mathematics and reviews basic mathematics, such as decimals, fractions, and percentages.
-Topics include bank services, payroll, the mathematics of buying and selling, interest and loans, taxes, insurance, depreciation, and other business computations.
-This course is intended for students majoring in business or others interested in a business setting such as managers, supervisors, and work team members.
+This course provides a comprehensive study of business mathematics and reviews basic mathematics such as decimals, fractions, and percentages.
+Topics include bank services; payroll; the mathematics of buying and selling; interest and loans, taxes; insurance; depreciation; and other business computations.
+This course is intended for students majoring in business or others who work or intend to work in a business setting such as managers, supervisors, or work team members.
 (FT) AA/AS; CSU.